About 26 years ago I was born in the concrete jungle of Belgium. And while growing up, my entire youth took place within a radius of 6 miles.

 There is a saying, “it’s hard to teach an old dog new tricks“.

 And the same applies to humans.
 Adults only learn through massive trauma.
 And trauma was what changed me.
-I experienced several panic attacks in one single weekend.
-I still believe I was on the edge of passing out.
+In one single weekend I had a heart attack, a stroke and several panic attacks.

 During those attacks, my mind shifted.
 While suffering, I convinced myself that I still had something inside me.
 I wasn’t done yet.
 I still had things to offer.
 That weekend was very fussy so I’m not sure how I did it, but I managed to survive.